stephenlepisto/designpatternexamples/docs/state.md

 displayed along the way.

-This example also demonstrates a parser that does not use a look-ahead approach, in which the next character coming is peeked at to determine which state should be next.
-The look-ahead can potentially simplify the number of states needed but the example would get quite messy with potentially multiple if statements for each state change.
+This example also demonstrates a parser that does not use a look-ahead approach, where the next character coming is peeked at to determine which state should be next.
+The look-ahead can potentially simplify the number of states needed but the example would get quite messy with potentially multiple `if` statements for each state change.

-Note: This example highlights one problem of an object-oriented approach to a state machine and that is the sheer number of small classes that need to be managed.
+Note: *[C++, C#, Python]* This example highlights one problem of an object-oriented approach to a state machine and that is the sheer number of small classes that need to be managed.
 You either get many classes in a single file or many files each with a small class.
+Contrast this with the C function approach, which is much simpler.

 __C++__